COMCIFS/comcifs.github.io/InterBlockLinkProposal.rst

 General idea
 ============

-First a definition:
+First some definitions:

+**key**
+   the set of datanames whose values together define a unique row

 **projection**
-   choosing a single value for a key data name, and then selecting only those rows of categories that correspond to that particular value, ignoring any categories for which that data name is irrelevant.
+   choosing a single value for each key data name, and then selecting only those rows of categories that correspond to those particular values, ignoring any categories for which that data name is irrelevant.

 Any data collection can be split by projecting over the individual